skokielibrary/comingtogether/events/_posts/2015-01-19-slam-poetry-are-we-so-different.markdown

 Write.
 Speak.
 Create.
 Join an artist from Chicago Slam Works, a spoken word performance and teaching group, to learn about slam poetry and poets' abilities to tell moving personal stories.
 Participants will spend an hour and a half learning about and crafting their own slam poems, and all creations will be recorded at the end of the event.

-10:00am for 4th and 5th grade - [Register](http://events.skokielibrary.info/evanced/lib/eventsignup.asp?ID=22318)
+10:00 a.m for 4th and 5th grade - [Register](http://events.skokielibrary.info/evanced/lib/eventsignup.asp?ID=22318)

-1:00pm for 6th through 8th grade - [Register](http://events.skokielibrary.info/evanced/lib/eventsignup.asp?ID=22319)
+1:00 p.m for 6th through 8th grade - [Register](http://events.skokielibrary.info/evanced/lib/eventsignup.asp?ID=22319)

-3:30pm for 9th through 12th grade - [Register](http://events.skokielibrary.info/evanced/lib/eventsignup.asp?ID=22320)
+3:30 p.m for 9th through 12th grade - [Register](http://events.skokielibrary.info/evanced/lib/eventsignup.asp?ID=22320)